 In 1982, the Milk Marketing Board, through its subsidiary Dairy Crest, attempted to quell growing consumer desire for another British cheese by creating itself a new industrial cheese called Lymeswold Cheese.
 They spared no expense, drawing on the latest business techniques in focus groups, market research and taste tests.
 But still, the cheese just refused to move off the shelves.
 They gave on up it in the early 1990s.

-Finally, on 1 November 1994, the Milk Marketing Board was abolished; this is when the British cheese explosion began.
-Milk producers were freed up to do what they wanted to do with their own milk.
-There was no more Milk Marketing Board to dictate what they could and could not do.
+Finally, on 1 November 1994, the British Milk Marketing Board was abolished; this is when the British cheese explosion began.
+Milk producers were freed to create the products they wished with their own milk.
+There were no more failed Supply Management policies from a Milk Marketing Board to dictate what they could and could not do.

 Literature & Lore